Vegan Lentil Loaf

 Line an 8×4 inch loaf pan with parchment paper then pour the loaf mixture into the pan, pressing down evenly.

-Mix the sauce ingredients together then spread the sauce to completely cover the top of the loaf.
+Mix the sauce ingredients together (see more details below) then spread the sauce to completely cover the top of the loaf.

 Bake in the oven at 350 degrees F for 45-50 minutes.
 Let cool for 30 minutes on the counter before removing from the pan.